Kincade Fire: Cause

-Impact
+Effects

 The fire "chewed through more than 100. sqmi and destroyed or damaged over 120 buildings."
 Eighty thousand more structures were threatened by the fire, and PG&E said it had cut off power to more than a million customers.
 According to the Federal Communications Commission, hundreds of cell phone towers were down because of power shutoffs.
 The Soda Rock Winery in Healdsburg was destroyed and the Field Stone Vineyard was heavily damaged.

-Evacuations
+Closures and evacuations

 On October 26, compulsory evacuations had been issued for 90,000 people.
 As the fire spread, by October 27, evacuation orders and warnings grew to encompass nearly all of Sonoma County, including about 190,000 people, making it the largest evacuation ever in Sonoma County.
 Many people were forced to flee in the darkness due to ongoing power shutoffs in the region.
+From an analysis of the historical GPS data, it was predicted that 35% of householders evacuated while the remaining decided to stay and defend their property.
+These results are comparable with the evacuation percentages observed in the previous wildfire affecting the same area: the 2017 Tubbs Fire.
+On the other hand, find from a questionnaire study indicate that 79% of householders decided to evacuate.
+Finally, traffic data indicate that the traffic slow down during the evacuation stage which might indicate congestions in some areas.

 The Sonoma County government, in conjunction with Esri, published an interactive map containing incidents and evacuation zones associated with the fires.